whoot/Typo3Scan/README.md

 Typo3Scan does not exploit any vulnerabilities!
 It´s soley purpose was to enumerate version info and installed extensions in penetration tests ever since.

-**Note:**
-When I started this project many years ago, the version information could be easily read from text files (Readmes, Changelogs, etc.).
-Since then a lot has changed.
-Typo3 now restricts access to directories and files by default and version information of extensions may not available in files anymore.
-In addition, various basic functions have changed over time.
-For these reasons this tool will probably *not receive further major releases*.

 ## Installation

 You can download the latest tarball by clicking [here](https://github.com/whoot/Typo3Scan/tarball/master) or latest zipball by clicking  [here](https://github.com/whoot/Typo3Scan/zipball/master).